 Research shows that the single greatest factor contributing to student achievement is attendance in school.
 While a student who is absent may be able to cover a missed chapter, copy missed notes, or complete some written assignments, other very important aspects of a lesson are gone forever.
-Discussion, listening, note taking, raised questions, explanations and clarifications are among the important interactions that are irretrievably lost.
 Children who are sick should stay home because they will not be able to attend to learning tasks when they're not well.
 However, many times students are absent for less than avoidable reasons.
-Habitual late arrivals and early dismissals also interrupt a child's learning and the teacher's instruction.
-Each month there are breaks or holidays built into the school calendar.
-Please plan to schedule appointments and doctor's visits during those times.
+Tardy or students who are dismissed early also interrupt instruction.

-The RCBOE attendance policy allows no unexcused absences or days tardy/early dismissals.
+The RCBOE attendance policy allows no unexcused absences or tardies/early releases.
 It can be found in the Code of Conduct and should be read carefully.
 Please expect your child's teacher to call on the second consecutive absence each time your child is not in school.
 A written excuse is required of each student when returning to school after an absence (even though the teacher may have called you).
 It must be from the doctor or an official third party.
 It is the student's responsibility to make up all assignments, projects, and tests s/he missed during his/her absence.
-Class work missed due to an unexcused absence/early dismissal cannot be made up unless prior arrangements have been made with the teacher.
+Class work missed due to an unexcused absence/early dismissal cannot be made up.

 If a student has an appointment during school time, it is desired that the child report to school at the regular time and be picked up by the parent later for the appointment.
-Students arriving after OR leaving school before 12:00 will not be counted present.
+Students arriving after 11:45 OR leaving school before 11:55 a.m. will not be counted present.
 The student must come to school and remain for at least one-half day in order to be counted present.
 As partners, we can make a difference in students' lives by guarding instructional time.

-Attendance of non-school activities or functions must be authorized by the principal and in some cases approved by the superintendent or area superintendent to be excused.
+Attendance of non-school activities or functions must be authorized by the superintendent or associate superintendent to be excused.
+Call or write the Superintendent at the central office (826-1000).

-PreK-5 Attendance Policy
+K-8 Attendance Policy

-Any student in grades PreK-5 who accumulates five unexcused absences shall be referred to the school social worker regarding attendance interventions and implementing truancy prevention strategies.
+Any student in grades K-8 who accumulates five unexcused absences shall be referred to the school social worker regarding attendance interventions and implementing truancy prevention strategies.
 In an effort to improve student attendance, RCBOE has developed a procedure with Juvenile Court officials.
-Referrals will be made to them if a child has 8 unexcused absences.
-Our school attendance team will meet monthly to review data.
-We appreciate the effort you put into having your child at school all day-every day.
+Referrals will be made to them if a child has 8 unexcused absences and will meet monthly.
+We appreciate the effort you put into having your child at school and on time.